There has to be a loser – Wahoo vs Hammerhead vs Garmin | High-Level Overview

 Those 3 paragraphs probably sum up why Wahoo has a growing and highly loyal customer base.
 Sorry, that’s wrong.
 They have an ADVOCATE base who do a lot of their marketing for them.

 Garmin EDGEs are not especially pretty but they are prettier than the ELEMNT.
 Perhaps you would say their overall looks were bland or harmless or neutral.
 The screen metrics can often look great but it’s the flow between screens that lets Garmin down.
 Garmin realises that and is changing how all their menus work.
 They have to as it is very difficult for you to find one of those obscure features that convinced you to buy the Edge in the first place!

-Worse still, because Garmin is in the process of changing their interface(s) it often feels like 3 or 4 different interfaces styles that have been cobbled together.
+Worse still, because Garmin is in the process of changing its interface(s) it often feels like 3 or 4 different interface styles that have been cobbled together.
 So in the sense of consistency, the screens do not look great.
 Yet the reality is that you probably have a certain way of using a bike computer and once you have become familiar with how Garmin wants you to work then it becomes second nature.
 You would probably even argue using an Edge was ‘quick’ or ‘logical’.
 I used to say that…until I used a Wahoo.

 With an extensive feature list, you might argue that Edge was highly functional.
 I would argue the opposite, they are highly DYSfunctional purely because of the way the device does not work together as a whole.